What is a PIR (Passive Infrared) Sensor?

 A passive infrared sensor (PIR) is an electronic sensor which is used to detect motion.
 The sensor measures infrared (IR) light radiating from objects in its field of view.
-Mainly they are used in a PIR based motion detectors.
+Mainly they have used in PIR based motion detectors.

 When a person in the field of the sensor moves, it detects a sudden change in infrared energy and the sensor is triggered (activated).
-It act like a switch.
+It acts as a switch.

-They don't detect or measure Heat, but they detect infrared radiation emitted from from objects.
+They don’t detect or measure Heat, but they detect infrared radiation emitted from objects.

 These sensors commonly used in security, lighting, and alarm systems.